Dr. Ronald B. Standler

 Consulting Services

-I offer my consulting services to family lawyers, particularly in the areas of
+I offer consulting services to family lawyers,

-legal research, and preparing memoranda of law on:
+and preparing memoranda of law on:

 - pre- or post-nuptial contracts